alexander-lopez-s/UX-UI-website/README.md

 List of features ready and Todos for future development

-- Questionnaire made
+- Interview and questionnaire completed.
-- Interview completed
+- Design completed

 To-do list:

-- Defining the user personas, a backlog, and an initial design.
-- Figma design.
-- Discussing the design with [Haneefa Shaik](https://github.com/Haneefa-Shaik) with her construction company design using the Double Diamond approach.
-- Coding the website.
+- Coding should be done.
-- Creating the retrospective

 ## Status